 If communication with the PLC is lost, the brain continues to run PID loops and other functions locally, so a communication failure does not necessarily cause local processes to stop.
 If a process needs to be brought to a safe condition in the event of communication failure—for example, valves or pumps turned off—the watchdog timeout can be enabled to monitor communications, and the brain will set outputs to a predetermined level if a failure occurs.

-Conformance-tested by ODVA's Test Service Providers®, Opto22's SNAP I/O is completely compatible with Allen-Bradley PLCs using EtherNet/IP, including ControlLogix, CompactLogix, MicroLogix 1100/1400, and SLC 5/05.
+Conformance-tested by ODVA's Test Service Providers®, Opto22's SNAP I/O is completely compatible with Allen-Bradley PLCs using EtherNet/IP, including ControlLogix, CompactLogix, and MicroLogix 1100/1400.

 About Opto 22 I/O